sogolsahebi/Pancreas-cancer/README.md

 # Pancreatic Cancer Analysis

-This repository is focused on pancreatic cancer, including datasets from CIA, TCGA, and ICGA
+This repository contains analysis data processing  and data preprocessing scripts for pancreatic cancer, incorporating datasets from the CIA, TCGA  and ICGA.

 ## Datasets